 The animals from Al Ma'wa

 Al Ma'wa means ‘the shelter’ in Arabic and keeps this promise to all its inhabitants.
-Animals rescued from the most horrible conditions are brought here, to finally live a species-appropriate life based on the five freedoms:
+Animals rescued from the most horrible conditions are brought here, to finally live a species-appropriate life based on the Five Domains Model.

 Most of the animals rescued by FOUR PAWS from the war zones, like Mosul, Aleppo, Gaza, have found a refuge at Al Ma'wa.